Nano Silver Vs Colloidal Silver: What’s The Difference?

 In addition, with advancements in technology, nanoparticles found in nano silver are more consistent in size than particles found in colloidal silver.
 This is one of the major benefits of nano silver, as a more consistent particle size means more consistent results.

 Unlike nano silver, colloidal silver does not have the ability to stay stable in various conditions.
 This is because colloidal silver is made by using the physical electric model by running a current through silver wires.
 This results in a division of silver particles and silver ions that are without capping agents and unstable outside of water.
 Silver nanoparticles are stable because their plant-based capping agent keeps them from decomposing.
 And, they respond favorably to various environments such as salts and biomolecules.
 This makes a nano silver solution much more effective than a colloidal silver solution with unstable silver ions and inconsistent particle sizes.

 Reaction to Biofilm

 Biofilm is the layer of bacteria that builds up over the surface of your teeth, commonly referred to as plaque.
-How nano silver and colloidal silver solutions react to biofilm plays a crucial role in how effective they can be at penetrating the outer coating of the oral biofilm .
+How colloidal silver and nano silver solutions react to biofilm plays a crucial role in how effective they can be at penetrating the outer coating of the oral biofilm.
 Colloidal silver cannot be used with other beneficial agents and has a weak effect on the biofilm.
-Therefore, it does not do a sufficient job protecting enamel and balancing the oral biofilm by reducing acid.
+Therefore, it does not do a sufficient job of protecting enamel and balancing the oral biofilm by reducing acid.
 Because of the benefits of Nano Silver, it can be used at much lower concentrations and can latch onto and penetrate biofilms with ease.
 Nano silver solutions also release silver ions directly inside the biofilm and target acid, which is beyond the capabilities of more traditional colloidal silver solutions.